 If your baby falls asleep in the pram, keep an eye on them, as prams can soon become hot and airless.
 If your baby falls asleep in the car never leave them unsupervised.
 Even with the windows open, temperatures inside a parked car can rise frighteningly quickly.

-And finally you need to sleep too
+And finally you need to rest in the heat

-I remember the sheer exhaustion when you are so busy making sure the family are ok it’s easy to forget yourself.
+It is exhausting when you are so busy making sure the family are ok it’s easy to forget yourself.
 So, look after yourself as well.
 Keep hydrated.
 Even keep a hand help fan with you in your bag.
 Get rest where you can.

 Make sure you are able to enjoy the most out of this lovely time of year.
 So get the paddling pool out with some yummy fresh homemade ice-lollies and don’t forget the sunscreen!